What is Distended Abdomen in Dogs?

 Certain medical conditions may cause weight gain in dogs as well.
 Examples include diabetes and thyroid disease.

 In this case, the abdominal enlargement is due to the presence of developing puppies.
 Generally, around week 5 or 6, the belly will start to enlarge and the mom dog will start to gain weight.

 Puppies are carried in the mom dog's uterus which is found in the back half of the belly, nearby the bladder.
 As the puppies develop, the uterus expands.
 As the end of pregnancy nears, all the puppies will be quite large and the abdomen may appear enlarged near the stomach and edge of the ribcage.

 Pregnancy in intact female dogs can be detected by a veterinarian via gentle palpation of the abdomen at about a month after breeding.

 Dogs with heavy parasite loads may develop a potbellied appearance.
 Puppies are notorious for having this appearance when young.
 In puppies, the most common parasite known for causing a potbelly is roundworm.
-Fortunately, resolution of the problem is easy.
+Fortunately, the problem is easy to resolve.
 After a fecal test testing positive for parasites, the vet can select the most appropriate dewormer that will kill the exact type of parasites found.